GSA/touchpoints/docs/USE_CASES.md

 ### Service Manager `service_manager`

-* Service Manager can create a Service
+* Service Manager can edit an existing Service
 * Service Manager can add another User from the same Organization as a Service Manager to a Service
 * Service Manager can add another User from the same Organization as a Submission Viewer to a Service
 * Service Manager can remove other Service Managers and Submissions Viewers from a Service